Sale of an inherited property within 10 years: How to optimise taxes and proceeds

 The topic briefly and concisely

-The 10-year speculation period begins with the purchase date by the testator, not with the date of inheritance.
+The 10-year speculation period begins on the date of purchase by the decedent, not with the inheritance event.

-Personal use by the testator or heir in the year of sale and the two preceding years eliminates the speculation tax.
+Personal use by the testator or heir in the year of sale and the two preceding years abolishes the speculative tax.

 The speculative gain is taxed at the personal income tax rate (up to 45%), not at a flat rate.